About Moringa

 Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

 Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in many high in protein foods like dairy, fish, eggs, meat, and poultry.
+Lysine can only be obtained through diet, and can be found in a variety of abundant in protein foods like milk and cheese, fish, eggs, meat, and poultry.

 Moringa is an excellent source of lysine, providing a significant amount that can help meet daily requirements, especially for those on plant-based diets.